malashevskyi/github-editor-split-view/README.md

 # GitHub Split View Extension

-**A browser extension that enables a side-by-side (Split View) editor for Issues, Comments, and README files.**
+**A browser extension that enables a side-by-side (Split View) editor for Issues & Discussions & Pull Requests, Descriptions & Comments, and README files.**

 ### 🛑 Problem